Mahmud Ali Durrani

-Mahmud Ali Durrani (born 1941) is a retired Pakistani two-star rank general officer, author of security studies, and a former National Security Advisor to the Pakistani government, serving from 2008 until his termination in 2009.
+Mahmud Ali Durrani ((1941-24 October 2025) was a retired Pakistani two-star rank general officer, author of security studies, and a former National Security Advisor to the Pakistani government, serving from 2008 until his termination in 2009.

 Durrani had previously served as Pakistan Ambassador to the United States.

 Early years and military career

 Durrani was born in 1941 in Abbottabad, which is in the Khyber Pakhtunkhwa province (formerly North-West Frontier Province) of Pakistan.
 He is an ethnic Pashtun from the Durrani tribe.
 He started his schooling at Army Burn Hall College in Srinagar in 1947.
 After graduating from Pakistan Military Academy in 1961 in the 24th PMA Long Course (same batch as General Jehangir Karamat, who later became the Army chief) and winning the sword of honour, he served in various command, staff and instructional posts for about 16 years.
 From 1977 to 1982, he was Pakistani Armed Forces attaché in Washington, D.C.
 He then served as military secretary to the president of Pakistan until 1986.

 Durrani was the posted as the commander the 1st Armoured Division in Multan, and being the former MS to the president persuaded the then Army chief and president General Muhammad Zia-ul-Haq to witness the tank exercise in Bahawalpur desert on 17 August 1988.
 It was on its way back to Islamabad that the C-130 carrying the presidential and higher military entourage crashed right after taking off from Bahawalpur airport, killing everyone on board.

 From 1992 to 1998, Durrani was the chairman of the Pakistan Ordnance Factories Board.
 Mahmud He retired as a Major General of the Pakistan Army.